Clinical Neuropsychologist Online

 Retrospective Assessment of Post-traumatic Amnesia

-Retrospective assessment of post traumatic amnesia (PTA) is sometimes necessary when it wasn’t measured prospectively at the time of injury—something that can happen for a variety of reasons.
+Retrospective assessment of post traumatic amnesia (PTA) following a traumatic brain injury is sometimes necessary when it wasn’t measured prospectively at the time of injury—something that can happen for a variety of reasons.
 For example, a patient might arrive at the hospital already out of PTA, or they may have been treated at a facility that doesn’t routinely administer a prospective PTA measure, such as the Westmead PTA Scale or similar assessments.
 This is especially common in smaller hospitals, country centres, or emergency situations where documentation can be limited.
 Alternatively, the neuropsychologist may be working with someone years after their injury, with no available records or detailed contemporary assessment.

 Why Retrospective Assessment is Used #